SheepTester-forks/curricular-analytics-exploration/README.md

   It's unclear what `Allow concurrent registration` really means---only a few courses have it set to `Y`.
 Some course pairs, such as CSE 12 and 15L, are supposedly corequisites according to the course catalog, but they are not listed as corequisites in the table.
+The Python program creates a corequisite relationship between two courses with this flag set to `Y`.

   `Term ID`, `Course ID`, `Prereq Course ID`, `Prereq Minimum Grade Priority`, and `Prereq Minimum Grade` aren't used.

+  `Term Code` is respected in case prerequisites change midway through the plan.
+They currently are expected to be in UCSD's term code format: `<quarter><year>`, such as `FA22` for Fall 2022.

 - **`isis_major_code_list.xlsx - Major Codes.csv`**: Open [isis_major_code_list.xlsx "Major Codes"](https://docs.google.com/spreadsheets/d/1Mgr99R6OFXJuNO_Xx-j49mBgurpwExKL/edit#gid=616727155) and go to File > Download > Comma Separated Values (.csv).
 This should be the default name it suggests, so you don't have to worry about setting the name.